Basics About Recycling

 Education

 Good infrastructure is a start, but education is just as important.
 Ensure that all employees understand your commitment to recycling and know how to use your recycling system – it may differ from what they have at home.
 Education is especially important when introducing new materials into your recycling program.
-Go beyond signage and include recycling education in staff meetings and trainings.
+Go beyond signage and include recycling education in staff meetings and training.
 And don’t forget about new employees – integrate recycling information into new employee orientation.
 Recycling advocates or green teams can also deliver reminders, answer questions, and lead by example.

 Evaluation